Documentation style tools#

 The codespell tool checks for common misspellings in text files.
 This implies that it is not limited to Python files but can run checks on any human-readable file.

 It is possible to ignore words that are flagged as misspelled.
-You can specify these words in a file that can then be passed to codespell by running:
+You can specify these words in a file that can then be passed to codespell by running this command:

 codespell --write-changes --ignore-words=<FILE>